Les1214/tic-tac-toe-game/README.md

 # tic-tac-toe-game
 This project is a Tic-Tac-Toe game developed as part of a team assignment.
-The goal was to create a fully functional game with porper game logic and user interaction.
+The goal was to create a fully functional game with proper game logic and user interaction.

 Technologies Used
 - Python